The One-Build System: Create Once, Sell to 100 Clients for $30K–$50K Operators

 Systems protect quality by ensuring consistency.
 If quality drops, the system is poorly designed.

-What Actually Changes (And What It Costs to Ignore)
+What Actually Changes With One-Build—and What It Costs to Ignore Systems

 When you build once and reuse forever, three things shift:

 You stop guessing how many clients you can serve and start knowing exactly.
-Systemized delivery = consistent time per client.
-Math becomes reliable.
+With systemized delivery, time per client stays consistent and the math becomes reliable.

 Capacity went from “maybe I can take 2 more clients” to “I can confidently serve 18 clients at current hours.”